 Oregano is a herb which could be used a lot more – it’s one of the best herbs with which to make a tapenade – with the fresh leaves.
 But it also dries very well.

 Lovage has a terrific spicy, celery taste.
 It makes an excellent soup.
 Or you can add it, along with onion and garlic, to main crop potatoes.
 You can make lovage cheese, by adding it together with some garlic to soft goats’ cheese.
 You can make a syrup with it and spoon it over nectarines.
+Or you can use it in the salami and herb cheese rolls – the recipe is at the bottom of this post.

 And, of course, you can make excellent gin with it!